This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- For the spicy mayo, combine the mayo, sriracha, and lime juice in a small bowl.
+- Make the mayo: Combine the mayo, sriracha, and lime juice in a small bowl.
+Stir until combined.

-- Serve warm over jasmine rice, cauliflower rice, or roasted sweet potato and drizzle with the spicy mayo.
+- Serve: Serve warm over jasmine rice, cauliflower rice, or roasted sweet potato if desired.
+Drizzle the spicy mayo overtop or sprinkle with sesame seeds.
+Enjoy!

 Notes

-- Make this easier by using dried spices!
+- Time saving tip!
+Using dried garlic and ginger instead!
 Swap out the finely grated ginger root for 1/4 teaspoon ground ginger, and the garlic cloves for 1/2 teaspoon garlic powder.

-- This recipe is incredibly easy to double.
-To make egg roll in a bowl meal prep, just double it and use a large 12-inch skillet when cooking.
+- Yes, you can double the recipe!
+To make egg roll in a bowl for meal prep, just double it and use a large 12-inch skillet when cooking.
 Store the extra meal in freezer-safe silicone storage bags.

 What did you think about this egg roll in a bowl recipe?
 Come back and let me know in the comments below!